www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

     * [x] Provide way to upload problem data.
     * [x] Test complete optimization on simplest parsed problem, without webserver.
     * [x] Provide way to download solution.
-* [x] Redeploy website as last deployment was kaput.
+* [x] Redeploy website as last deployment was kaputt.
 * [ ] Fix loading of class resources located inside nested jars.
 CURRENT
     * [ ] Create custom Maven plugin in order to create a list of all resources and to store this file inside the jars.